- The sites are organized into six geographic regions.

 Learn from the experts!
 Find out how to get the most out of your visit.

-routes, utilizing public roads, which offer a framework for people to see the
+Kansas!
+These will be routes, utilizing public roads, which offer a

-best the region has to offer for viewing wildlife.
-The Western Kansas
+framework for people to see the best the region has to offer for viewing

-Rural Economic Development Alliance is leading an effort to form two
+wildlife.
+The Western Kansas Rural Economic Development Alliance is

-highway-based wildlife trails in Western Kansas.
+leading an effort to form two highway-based wildlife trails in Western Kansas.

 "Tallgrass Prairie Parkway" Wildlife and Natural Heritage Trail in eastern